USS Sample

-USS Sample (FF-1048) was a frigate in the US Navy and the seventh in its class named for William Dodge Sample (9 March 1898 – 2 October 1945) who was a Rear Admiral in the United States Navy and an Escort Carrier Division commander in World War II.
+USS Sample (FF-1048) was a frigate in the US Navy and the seventh in her class named for William Dodge Sample (9 March 1898 – 2 October 1945) who was a Rear Admiral in the United States Navy and an Escort Carrier Division commander in World War II.
 He was the youngest rear admiral in the Pacific Theater of World War II.
-It was laid down in 1963 and decommissioned in 1988, then transferred to Brazil in 1989.
+She was laid down in 1963 and decommissioned in 1988, then transferred to Brazil in 1989.

 History

 Sample (DE-1048) was laid down on 19 July 1963 by the Puget Sound Bridge and Dry Dock Co., Lockheed Aircraft Corp., Seattle, Washington; launched on 28 April 1964; sponsored by Mrs. David M. Abshire, daughter of Rear Admiral Sample; and commissioned on 23 March 1968.

 On completion of shakedown, Sample, initially assigned to Destroyer Squadron 29 (DesRon 29) at Long Beach, was ordered to Pearl Harbor and duty in DesDiv 252, DesRon 25.
 She arrived at her homeport for the first time on 18 October 1968, but was damaged by O'Bannon the following day.
 Repairs to her sonar dome forced her return to the Puget Sound area; and, on 21 January 1969, she departed Bangor to return to Hawaii.

 During the remainder of the winter and into the spring, Sample remained in Hawaiian waters.
 In mid-April, she sailed west on her first deployment to the western Pacific and duty with the 7th Fleet.
 Toward the end of the month, she arrived at Yokosuka, thence continued on to Okinawa and the Philippines.
 In early May, she arrived in Subic Bay, whence she proceeded to Tonkin Gulf for patrol and escort duty with the carriers supporting operations in South Vietnam.
 In June, she departed Subic for Taiwan; and, during July, she operated with the Taiwan Strait Patrol.
 At the end of the month, she returned to Japan; but, in early August, she was back in the South China Sea.
 At mid-month, she resumed Taiwan Strait patrol duties and, on the 22d, again steamed for Japan.

 In mid-September, Sample departed Yokosuka and sailed south again; operated briefly on patrol off Taiwan; then continued on to the Philippines.
 At the end of the month, she conducted special operations in the northeastern South China Sea; and, after a call at Hong Kong, headed back to Taiwan and Japan.
 On 18 October, she departed the latter for Pearl Harbor and a return to duty with the 1st Fleet.